Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a scriot that creates welcome/ welcome/to/ and welcome/to/school
+Write a commandtjat lists all the files and the directoriesof the current directory,separated by commas,